 The following rules apply when using pointers that point to the generic address space:

-A pointer that points to the global
+A pointer that points to the global,

-address space can be
+local or private address space can be

 implicitly converted to a pointer to the unnamed